will62794/will62794.github.io/_drafts/2025-04-09-transformers-not-transactions.md

 <img src="/assets/diagrams/txn-transformers/cerone-defs.png" alt="Transaction Isolation Models" width=550>
 </div>

-and when they go to define the *lost update* anomaly, it sort of requires a bit of skirting the issue by resorting to a notion of "application code" that could have produced this sequence of writes:
+and when they define the *lost update* anomaly, it sort of requires skirting the issue a bit by resorting to a notion of "application code" that could have produced this sequence of writes:

 <div style="text-align: center">
 <img src="/assets/diagrams/txn-transformers/cerone-lost-update-explanation.png" alt="Transaction Isolation Models" width=530>